buildthenmarket/Health-and-Fitness/Mental Fitness/BRAIN.md

 • Planning Exercises: Use planners or apps to organize daily tasks effectively-plan for the week/bare-minimum have the next day planned out the previous night.

+**Prefrontal Cortex Dysfunction:** The prefrontal cortex, responsible for executive functions like planning, decision-making, and inhibiting inappropriate responses, is often implicated in both OCD and the aftermath of trauma.
+Dysfunction in this area can impair the ability to regulate anxiety and resist compulsive urges.

 ## Motor Cortex (Frontal Lobe)

 ### Function: